Reasons why hiking shoes (also called trail shoes) are the best choice among hiking footwear types

 - Split-grain leather.
 It is a bit more breathable than full-grain leather.
 It is often paired with nylon mesh which requires a lot of stitching.
 Also, this type is lightweight and less expensive.

 - Nubuck leather.
 It gives you the benefit of both full-grain and split-grain leather.
-Commonly used for lightweight hiking shoes and hiking boots.
+Commonly used for quality lightweight hiking shoes and hiking boots.

 - These are lightweight, dry quickly and breathable.
 However, they are not as durable as leather.